christian-bick/edugraph-classify-qwen3vl/README.md

 # EduGraph Qwen3-VL Classifier

-This model labels learning material with competence concepts from the [EduGraph](https://github.com/christian-bick/edugraph-ontology) ontology.
+This model labels K-4 math learning material with competence concepts from the [EduGraph](https://github.com/christian-bick/edugraph-ontology) ontology.

-The classification is performed by a fine-tuned Qwen3-VL model, which is capable of processing images to understand and categorize content.
+The labeling is performed by a fine-tuned Qwen3-VL model, which is capable of processing images to understand and categorize content.
 It is trained to label content along the three competence dimensions of EduGraph: Area, Scope and Ability.